z4kn4fein/trybot/README.md

 ## Circuit breaker

 Prevents the continuous re-execution of a failing operation by blocking the traffic for a configured amount of time, when the number of failures exceed a given threshold.
-This usually could give some break to a remote resource to heal itself properly.
+This usually could give some break to the remote resource to heal itself properly.

 ### Default implementation